Reading books is my ultimate escape – call me a certified bookworm.

 This inspiring anthology is put together by Glory Edim, the creator of the popular book club and online community, Well-Read Black Girl.

-In this collection of reflections and short stories, Black women writers share their experiences and the joy of discovering themselves through the power of storytelling.
+In this collection of reflections and short stories, writers in Well-Read Black Girl share their experiences and the joy of discovering themselves through the power of storytelling.

 As only she can, hooks demands we delve deeper into our understanding of our needs.
 She encourages readers to reconsider what love truly means and how it shapes our lives.